ryukau/VSTPlugins/docs/manual/FDNCymbal/FDNCymbal_en.md

 Amount of randomization to `Tremolo.DelayTime` for each note on.

 ## Change Log
+- 0.1.3
+  - Fixed a bug that sound stops on Steinberg host.
 - 0.1.2
   - Added support for synchronization between multiple GUI instances.
   - Fixed a bug that opening splash screen causes crash.